 Arriving at the Ferry Terminal

 When you booked your ferry ticket in advance, you should arrive at the ferry terminal about 30 minutes before the sailing time to join the queue to check-in.
-A member of staff will be in front of the ramp to check your ferry ticket and show you the location where to park onboard or if you are foot passenger, where to enter and leave your luggage.
+A member of staff will be in front of the ramp to check your ferry ticket and show you the location where to park onboard or if you are a foot passenger, where to enter and leave your luggage.

 When you take a car ferry on a first-come, first-serve basis, you should target to arrive in the port well in advance, at least 45 minutes to an hour prior to your preferred sailing time.
 If you arrive late and it’s very busy, be prepared to take a later ferry.